itsmechlark/CV/README.md

 ## Ruan Odendaal
 #### Eat.
 Think.
 Build.
 Repeat

-A Software Engineering graduate with experience as a Product Manager and Business Analyst pivoting to software development.
-Highly inquisitive and passionate about solving real problems.
-Experienced in being a servant leader to Lean and Agile teams.
+I am a Software Engineering graduate with 7 years experience in Technology as a Product Manager and Business Analyst.
+Highly inquisitive and passionate about solving real customer problems.

 Looking for Full Stack development roles in an organisation where I can continue to learn and be challenged every day.

 [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) |

-## Skills
+### Why should we hire you?

-#### This Skill
+#### Agile thinking

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+As a certified CPO (Certified Scrum Product Owner) & CSM (Certified Scrum Master), I have a wealth of experience working in and implementing Agile.

+- Experienced in Scrum, Kanban, Lean
+- Increasing team velocity or throughput
+- Being a servant leader or integrated team member

+#### Adaptability & fast learner

+I am a hugely adaptable person.
+Whether it be within my previous role as a Product Manager switching focus from UX, analytics, technology and strategy.
+Or getting thrown in the deep end with new clients and having to get up to speed and demonstrate value very quickly.

-#### Languages
+#### Spoken Languages

 - English 	(Fluent)
 - Afrikaans	(Fluent)